LePhenix47/HRnet-Data-Table_npm-package/README.md

 ```css
 position
 ```

+Moreover it's not possible to set a style as props for the responsive design of the table

 We apologize for any inconvenience these issues may cause and are working hard to resolve them as quickly as possible.
 In the meantime, if you have any questions or concerns about these issues, please don't hesitate to reach out to our GitHub repository.
 Thank you for your understanding and patience.